Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 ### Suicide Bombing

-Suicide bombing is the act of attaching C4 to any creature or player living or otherwise and using that entity in a suicidal rush to someone’s base to do mass damage, or rushing someone's base with a rocket launcher and shooting it point blank for max damage, typically killing the player.
+Suicide bombing is the act of attaching C4 to any creature or player living or otherwise and using that entity in a suicidal rush to someone’s base to do mass damage, or rushing someone's base with a rocket launcher and shooting it point blank for max damage, regardless of if the player/dino doing so results in a survival **OR** death.
 If caught doing this or an act similar to this, you and anyone who assisted in this process will be banned.

 &nbsp;